- Stick to the standard reverse chronological resume format.

 You are not fond of rules and you do not follow the status quo.
 Fair enough.
 So let's turn it around.

-You probably find the resume a bland document.
-After all, if you're looking for change, why would you need a resume?
+You probably find the career changer resume a bland document.
+After all, if you're looking for change, why would you need a career changer resume?
 You need a revolution.

-If a business developer wants to shift to graphic designing, or if a business analyst wants to become a marketing professional, then you must be well acquainted with the tools for them respectively.
+But if a business developer wants to be a graphic designer, or if an analyst is shifting to marketing, then one must be well acquainted with the respective tools.

-The next question is, how do i show my acquaintance in my career change resume?
-Won't my industry give it away?_
+The next concern is, showing domain familiarity in your career change resume?
+Won't your industry give it away?
+Or would it?

 Well, for Shelley, nothing was as painful to the human mind as a great and sudden change.